cpeng2/final-project/README.md

 # final-project

-This project counts word occurrences in my field notes.
-The field notes were taken at NYC Mandarin/ English meetups, where Mandarin learners come to practice with native speakers.
+This project uses transcribed text data and machine learning models to predict the gender of a second language speaker.
+The text data are the field notes taken at NYC Mandarin/ English meetups, where Mandarin learners come to practice with native speakers.
 The goals of this project are 1) to explore gender differences in second language use, including word frequency, code-switching, ratio of target language use, and sentiment, and 2) to build a computational model using these hypotheses as features to predict the gender of the speaker.

 Updates:

+9/17/2023
+1) None of the features seem to be significant predictors of gender.
+2) I'd like to modify the current features and hopefully add more features to improve the model.
+3) Fine-tune the parameters and evaluate the model.

 5/9/2023
-1) Used key words, code-switching, target language use, and polarity scores as features to predict the gender of a speaker.
+1) Used keywords, code-switching, target language use, and polarity scores as features to predict the gender of a speaker.
-2) Used `DictVectorizor`, `CountVectorizor` and `TF-IDF` to extract features and compare the restuls with different models.
+2) Used `DictVectorizor`, `CountVectorizor` and `TF-IDF` to extract features and compare the results with different models.

 12/15/2022
 1) Used `match.group` to extract gender and direct quote